csula/cs3220-spring-2018/notes/introduction.md

 In the database access layer, you will be constructing SQL queries to create/update data in the database.

-Finally, in the database, you can store all the information safely!
+Finally, in the database, you can store all the information safely.

 ### How the web works

-But then, how does the front-end application communicate to the server.
+How does the front-end application communicate to the server.
 Fortunately, this communication has been standardized by HTTP (Hypertext Transfer Protocol).
-You may check out [this wiki article] for more detail.
+You may check out [this wiki article](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) for more detail.

-In short, HTTP works in this way.

 ![HTTP request&response](imgs/http-request-response.png)

-In specific, user may use browser like Chrome to **request** information from the server and server **responses** with information based on the user request.
+User may use browser like Chrome to **request** information from the server and server **responses** with information based on the user request.

 You may ask, how does server know what information user is requesting for?